wp-plugins/2bc-image-gallery/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Adding additional items to gettext filter for translation
+* Fixed reference to lang folder

 = 1.0.0 =
 * Launch of the official plugin

 == Upgrade Notice ==

+= 1.0.1 =
+Fixes minor bugs with translations

 = 1.0.0 =
 Launch of the official plugin